• Why Is My Scalp So Itchy? A Trichologist Breaks It Down

 4. The Shampooing Myth

-“Does washing your scalp more often cause it to produce more oil?”
+“Does washing your hair more cause more oil?”

 Not really.